 Because it took me years to fully master all of the blogging terms out there in the wild, I’ve compiled this ultimate glossary of key blogging terms you’ll want to know in order to become a more successful blogger this year.

-Recent blogging statistics highlight that there will be approximately 31.7 million bloggers by the end of 2020 (in the US alone).
-Even more mind-boggling is the fact that these bloggers are responsible for publishing nearly 70 Million blog posts each and every month.
+Recent blogging statistics highlight that there will be more than 32 million bloggers by the end of 2021 (in the US alone).
+Even more mind-boggling is the fact that these bloggers are responsible for publishing nearly 70 million blog posts each and every month.
 Blogging has a rich history, and it’s not going anywhere.
 In fact, it’s only getting more competitive.

 Seeing that you’re competing with personal bloggers, affiliate marketers, professional bloggers, media bloggers, microbloggers and reverse bloggers (you might want to look that one up in this list of blogging terms below), you’re going to need all the help you can get.